Leedeng/SauvolaNet/README.md

 # Dependency

-SauvolaNet is written in the TensorFlow.
+LineCounter is written in the TensorFlow.

-  - TensorFlow-GPU: 2.3.0
+  - TensorFlow-GPU: 1.15.0
+  - keras-gpu 2.2.4

 Other versions might also work, but are not tested.